abc-igmm/supplementary-survivALL/supplementary-3.md

-Using a subset size of `n = 500` and pre-defined proportions of ER positivity (25%, 50%, 75%) we then produce our METABRIC subsets and plot
+Using a subset size of `n = 500` and pre-defined proportions of ER positivity (25%, 50%, 75%) we then produce our METABRIC subsets and plot, reproducing Figure 2 from the manuscript.